derek-zhou/hugo/content/posts/how_to_write_javascript_like_elixir.md

 date: 2021-03-22
 tags:
 - web
 description: Javascript has a concurrent programming model that centers around promises, async functions and the await primitive.
-It is very powerful; however it is also unintuitive, not to mentioned the race conditions it coul introduce into your program.
-Can I use the conceptually simpler and more robust actor model that is widely used in the Elixir/Erlang world here in Javascript?
+However, I want to use the conceptually simpler and more robust actor model that is widely used in the Elixir/Erlang world.
+Can I do it?
 Let's find out.
 ---

 I have a confession to make: I love the Elixir/Erlang concurrency model so I am biased.
 Recently I need to write a Javascript SPA (simgle page application) so I have to deal with the promise based APIs like [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and 3rd party Web APIs.
 They feel awkward and racy to me; I cannot wrap my head arond all the `.then()...` calls and I was afaid that I would be making more bugs than I could fix.
 I want to use the more familiar and robust [Actor model](https://en.wikipedia.org/wiki/Actor_model), but could I?